pss959/EasyMaker3D/README.md

 TODO: Clean this up

 Using MinGW toolchain on Windows.
-Install MinGW on your system and set the `MINGW_PATH` environment variable to the location of the installed MinGW directory.
+Install MSYS2 on your system (best if in `c:\msys64` so that `scons` can find it easily).

-Install `msys2` and use pacman to install:
+Then use `pacman` to install:

 git
 mingw-w64-x86_64-gcc
 mingw-w64-x86_64-scons
-mingw-w64-x86_64-pk-conf

-+ Dependencies listed below:
++ Dependencies listed below: XXXX Check these...

 mingw-w64-x86_64-brotli
 mingw-w64-x86_64-bzip2